-\begin{example}\textbf{(Door-Key Task)} Fig.\ref{fig1_1} is an $8\times8$ Door-Key task in a Mini-Grid environment\cite{gym_minigrid}.
+\begin{example}\textbf{(Door-Key Task)} Fig.\ref{fig1_1} is an $8\times8$ Door-Key task in a Mini-Grid environment~\cite{gym_minigrid}.
 An agent needs to pick up a key, unlock the yellow door on the grey wall and reach the green goal tile.
 In every step, the agent can observe at most $7\times 7$ area in front if the area is not blocked by walls and doors.
-By default, the environment only returns a reward when the agent reaches the goal tile. \end{example} For Example \ref{eg2_1}, we provide a partial programmatic reward function $\mathtt{reward\underline{\ } fn}$ in Figure\ref{fig1_2}.
-The symbols $\mathtt{\{{?_{id}}\}^{5}_{id=1}}$ indicate numerical values to be determined by a designer.
-The input to the program is a list of state-action pairs processed from a trajectory.
-The output is a list concatenating the results of each recursive call to $\mathtt{reward\underline{\ } fn}$.
-The elements in the output list are the very rewards for the state-action pairs in the input list in successive steps.
-This partial program responds to events such as reaching the goal and unlocking the door.
-Deferring other detail, we note that this programmatic reward function, whereas sparse in appearance considering the large state space, differs from the default goal-driven reward by informing the agent the stage-wise completion of the task.
-Line 7, 10 and 13 explicitly leverage hindsight experience to determine reward for the contemporaneous step.
-Critically, the numeric values for $\mathtt{?_{id}}$'s in Figure\ref{fig1_2} ought not to be arbitrarily determined.
+By default, the environment only returns a reward when the agent reaches the goal tile. \end{example} A sketch $\mathtt{reward\underline{\ } fn}$ of programmatic reward function for Example \ref{eg2_1} is shown in Figure\ref{fig1_2}.
+The holes $\mathtt{\{{?_{id}}\}^{5}_{id=1}}$ are unknown numerical values.
+The input argument is written as $\mathtt{traj}$ instead of $\mathtt{x}$ for readability.
+The output is a real-valued list concatenating the results of each recursive call to $\mathtt{reward\underline{\ } fn}$.
+The elements in the output list are the very rewards for the state-action pairs in the input trajectory in successive steps.
+This sketch responds to events such as reaching the goal and unlocking the door.
+We note that this programmatic reward function, whereas sparse in appearance considering the large state space, differs from the default goal-driven reward by informing the agent the stage-wise completion of the task.
+Line $7$, $10$ and $13$ explicitly leverage hindsight experience to determine reward for the current step.
+Critically, $\mathtt{?_{id}}$'s in Figure\ref{fig1_2} ought not to be arbitrarily assigned.
 Suppose that a penalty $\mathtt{?_5}\leq 0$ for dropping the key is less than a award $\mathtt{?_4}\geq 0$ for picking up the key.
 The agent would repeatedly pick up and drop the key to obtain high net gain $\mathtt{?_5+?_4}\geq 0$ instead of reaching for the goal state.
 Besides, we observe that the penalties for redundant actions such as closing the door ought not to be overwhelmingly high.
 Otherwise an under-trained agent may be incentivized to reside away from the door for good.